-The symbolic algorithm is obtained from the algorithm of Figure 5 by replacing each operation by a corresponding symbolic one that operates on $(\mathcal{BP}, \mathcal{S})$ .
-For the sake of presentation, first we explain the symbolic algorithm in the particular case where the breaking-patterns consists of pairs of terms and positions rather than super terms and positions, i.e., Sup does not occur in any breaking-patterns of $\mathcal{BP}$ .
-We will explain later how it extends to super terms and what are the difficulties to solve.
+The symbolic algorithm is obtained from the algorithm of Fig. 5 by replacing each operation by a corresponding symbolic one that operates on $(\mathcal{BP}, \mathcal{S})$.
+For the sake of presentation, first we explain the symbolic algorithm in the particular case where the breaking-patterns consist of pairs of terms and positions rather than super terms and positions, i.e., Sup does not occur in any breakingpatterns of \mathcal{BP} .
+We will explain later how it extends to super terms and what the difficulties to solve are.